-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

 — Seincast (Seinfeld) (@seincast) February 18, 2017

-The actor was in five episodes of Seinfeld including the series finale in 1998 during a six-year span.
+The actor was in five episodes of Seinfeld, including the series finale in 1998 during a six-year span.
 In addition, Frost who retired from acting in 2000, played Andy Griffith’s buddy Billy Lewis in the NBC-ABC legal drama, Matlock.
-Warren was dad to private investigator, Cliff Lewis played by Daniel Roebuck.
+Warren was dad to private investigator Cliff Lewis, played by Daniel Roebuck.

 Born in Massachusetts in 1925, Frost served in the Navy at age 17 as a First Class Petty Officer in World War II.
 He spent three years in the Navy and took part in the D-Day invasion at Normandy when his ship served as a minesweeper for the incoming Allied armada.